sakaki-/gentoo-on-rpi-64bit/README.md

     Provides an OpenRC service to workaround certain RPi3B+ Ethernet issues via `ethtool`.
   * **app-office/orage** [upstream](https://git.xfce.org/apps/orage/)
     Provides `orage-4.12.1-r1.ebuild`, patched for [bug 657542](https://bugs.gentoo.org/657542).
 Once this revbumps in the main Gentoo tree, `orage` should revert to using that version instead.

+## <a id="projectwiki"></a>Project Wiki

+In addition to the notes in this README, this project also has an associated open **wiki**, containing a number of short tutorial articles you may find helpful when using 64-bit Gentoo on your RPi3.

+You can view the wiki homepage [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki).
+Feel free to add your own material!

 ## <a id="helpwanted"></a>Help Wanted!